Alexander Kuklev, JetBrains Research

 Now let us introduce a deeply embedded do notation for this monad, which would almost perfectly correspond to the recently developed Verse calculus.

-, and do not have the usual Id
+type theoretic universes *, and do not have the usual Id-types that make ordinary types T : * into

 them into Ω-spectra.
 For this reason we will call these spectral types.